hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   --certificate-authority=${CERTIFICATE_DIR}/ca.crt \
   --embed-certs=true \
   --server=https://${CLUSTER_IP}:${CLUSTER_PORT}
-# embed-certs for the cluster entry in kubeconfig
+# embed-certs for "certificate-authority-data" field
-# certificate-authority-data

 # Add the new credentials to kubectl
 # Set a "user" entry in kubeconfig